-- A. Data collection tools and procedures (Placeholder) - B. Description of the TOSSD Opt-in procedure and instructions to report on activities in opt-in countries - C. Criteria for including multilateral organisations in the TOSSD framework and relevant opt-in procedure - D. TOSSD taxonomies - E. Methods to report on resources mobilised in TOSSD - F. Deriving aggregates on TOSSD (Placeholder) - Aggregates on cross-border resource flows and development enablers/global challenges - Method for deriving aggregates by provider from data on cross-border resource flows - Method for deriving aggregates by provider from data on global public goods - G. Main differences between the two measures of TOSSD and ODA - H. Definitions of statistical quality dimensions
+- A. Data collection tools and procedures (Placeholder) - B. Description of the TOSSD Opt-in procedure and instructions to report on activities in opt-in countries - C. List of multilateral organisations from which TOSSD data will be collected - D. TOSSD taxonomies (Placeholder) - E. Methods to report on resources mobilised in TOSSD - F. Deriving aggregates on TOSSD (Placeholder) - Aggregates on cross-border resource flows and development enablers/global challenges - Method for deriving aggregates by provider from data on cross-border resource flows - Method for deriving aggregates by provider from data on global public goods - G. Main differences between the two measures of TOSSD and ODA - H. Definitions of statistical quality dimensions